HTCheater/Il2CppExplorer/README.md

 Control debug messages output, recommended to set value to true if you are developing script.
 Default value is false
 ### explorer.printAdvert
-fLet user know what are you using :D. You need to set value before running the framework
+Let user know what are you using :D. You need to set value before running the framework.
+You need to set value before running framework
 Default value is true
 ### explorer.exitOnNotUnityGame
 Exit if selected process isn't a Unity game, **it isn't recommended to change**.
 You need to set value before running framework